joshuaar/neural-network-backprop/README.md

 # Neural Network Stuff
-Playing around with some implementations of backpropagation
+Playing around with some implementations of backpropagation to understand it better